 Write your reports for your peers: other junior/senior chemistry students.

-Your first lab report will include a "do over" option.
+For CHEM 201 (not CHEM 202): Your first lab report will include a "do over" option.
 We realize that the first report you write may be a work in progress, and that you will improve as you write more reports.
 Therefore, your first report can be revised and handed back in later for a regrade.
-The caveat is that your revised first-lab report must be turned into your TA before that lab is presented as an oral presentation.
+However, the revised first-lab report must be turned into your TA before that lab is presented as an oral presentation.
 When you turn in your revised lab report, please include your original lab report too.

 Grading Rubric for Lab Reports